 Habitat project students might create topographical maps, a moving diorama, an interactive animation or physical exhibit, a photo journal, a magazine, a portfolio of infographics, etc. I offer suggestions in my resources, including this one, or students can choose their own.

 6. Choose an authentic audience and method of reaching that audience.

 Experiential learning is authentic, meaning, students use and share their outcomes in a meaningful and relevant way.
 Project-based learning emphasizes authentic presentations rather than simply presenting a final product to the class.
 Learning outcomes should solve a problem for a relevant audience or impact the community in some way.

 For example, a student creates a portfolio of infographics about the habitat that they chose to study.
 They donate their infographics to a nature center located in the habitat studied to put on display.

-7. Assessment method and criteria for evaluation.
+7. Choose an assessment method and criteria for evaluation.

 All students are unique in how they learn, their interests, their career goals, and so much more.
-Why cast an assessment blanket over every child, especially if the learning experience is personalized by way of student choice?
+Why cast an assessment blanket over every student, especially if the learning experience is personalized by way of student choice?

 Give students input on how they are evaluated.
 If you would like to give a formative assessment, consider offering a few options, each requiring a different skill set than the other.
-Let students choose which one to complete.
+Let students choose which assessment to complete.

 Observe.
 Question.
 Explore.
 Share.